Start a conversation

 While hiking through the mounds of the valley you will find chozas, traditional resting huts, and frequently see the local indigenous people in large skirts and tall hats tending their fields.
 Typically you won’t find any tourists in the area and only the Quechua speaking locals.

 The valley is filled with large boulders the size of whales, in fact the word “Shallap” is the Quechua word for place of boulders.
 As the trail flattens out into a meadow you have panoramic views of the area peaks, the largest is San Juan looming an impressive 5,780 meters (18,963 feet) overhead.
-This hike is also known for a large cave you can explore when ascending the scree field to the lake.
+This hike is also known for a large cave you can explore when ascending.

 Trail Stats: Quebrada Shallap